Search blog:

 What does a company secretary do?

-Whilst the Companies Act 2006 does not set out the formal duties of a company secretary, typical responsibilities are wide-ranging and include some or all of the following:
+Whilst the Companies Act 2006 does not set out the formal duties of a company secretary, typical responsibilities include the following:

-• Ensuring the company is managed in accordance with the Companies Act 2006 and the articles of association
+• Ensuring the company is managed in accordance with the Companies Act 2006, the articles of association, and any shareholder agreements

 • Maintaining statutory company records and registers, including a PSC register